Area codes 212, 646, and 332: History

-Area code 212 is one of the original 86 area codes assigned by AT&T in 1947, originally serving all five boroughs of New York City.
+Area code 212 is one of the original North American area codes assigned by the American Telephone and Telegraph Company (AT&T) in 1947, originally serving all five boroughs of New York City.
 For the next 37 years, New York City was one of the largest toll-free calling zones in North America.

 On February 1, 1984, in response to a request from New York Telephone, the New York Public Service Commission voted to create a second area code for New York City.
 The split was implemented in a way that divided the city's three million telephone numbers roughly in half.
-Brooklyn, Queens and Staten Island received the new area code 718, while Manhattan and the Bronx kept 212.
+Brooklyn, Queens, and Staten Island received the new area code 718, while Manhattan and the Bronx kept 212.
 Amid protests from local officials and state lawmakers, the commission was persuaded by New York Telephone's reasoning that a new area code was needed to "prevent an impending exhaustion of telephone numbers."

 New York Telephone made some 718 telephone numbers operational several days in advance.
 Despite state lawmakers for the outer boroughs threatening legislation to stop the division, 718 began its split as scheduled on September 1, 1984.
 Permissive dialing of 212 continued across New York City, during which either 212 or 718 could be used, until January 1, 1985, when the use of 718 became mandatory for the boroughs affected.

-On July 1, 1992, the 718 territory was expanded to include the Bronx and the Marble Hill neighborhood of Manhattan (see below), while the rest of Manhattan remained in 212.
+On July 1, 1992, the 718 territory was expanded to include the Bronx and the Marble Hill neighborhood of Manhattan, while the rest of Manhattan remained in 212.
 Permissive dialing of 212 continued across the Bronx until May 16, 1993, during which either 212 or 718 could be used; after that date, 718 had to be used for telephone calls to the Bronx from everywhere outside the borough except the three boroughs that originally had the 718 code, and Bronx residents telephoning Manhattan had to dial 212.
 On September 25, 1993, callers from the Bronx no longer had to dial 718 to reach Brooklyn, Queens and Staten Island.

 In 1992, the entire city was overlaid with area code 917, which had originally been planned for only the Bronx and mobile service.

 With available 917 mobile numbers becoming scarce, area code 646 was implemented on July 1, 1999, as an overlay for Manhattan.

 During November 2015, area code 332 was assigned as a third overlay area code for Manhattan, the fourth serving the area and the seventh serving New York City.
 Area code 332 became active on June 10, 2017, as area code 212 was expected to become depleted of numbers during the third quarter of 2017, and 646 is expected to become depleted of numbers by 2018.
 This effectively allocates 23.4 million numbers to a borough of 1.6 million people.